-Dr. Dychtwald has addressed more than two million people worldwide in speeches to corporate, association, social service and government groups.
-His strikingly accurate predictions and innovative ideas are regularly featured in leading print and electronic media worldwide, including: The New York Times, The Wall Street Journal, USA Today, FinancialTimes, Fortune, Time, Newsweek, Business Week, U.S. News and World Report, TheEconomist, HK Daily News, SouthChina Morning Post, The Standard, 60 Minutes, Good Morning America, ABC World News Tonight, Today Show, PBS, NPR, and BBC.
+During his career, Ken has addressed more than two million people worldwide in his speeches to corporate, association, social service, and government groups.
+His strikingly accurate predictions and innovative ideas are regularly featured in leading print and electronic media worldwide and have garnered nearly fifteen billion media impressions.